-Target: Insulin

-Synonyms: Insulin, INS, IRDN, IDDM2, Preproinsulin, ILPR,

-MODY10, Proinsulin

-Specificity: This kit is for the detection of Human Insulin.
-No significant cross-reactivity or interference between Insulin and analogs was observed.
-This claim is limited by existing techniques therefore crossreactivity may exist with untested analogs.

-Sample Types: This kit is intended for use with samples such as Cell recombinant protein).

-Culture Supernatants, Plasma, Serum, and Tissue Homogenates.
-It has been empirically tested using the standard supplied with the kit (typically a

-Detection: Colorimetric - 450nm (TMB)
+Target: 17-Beta Estradiol Synonyms: 17-Beta Estradiol, 17-Beta-Estradiol, estradiol, 17- beta Estradiol, Estradiol, 17 beta Specificity: This kit is for the detection of Pig 17-Beta Estradiol.
+No significant cross-reactivity or interference between 17-Beta Estradiol and analogs was observed.
+This claim is limited by existing techniques therefore cross-reactivity may exist with untested analogs.
+Sample Types: This kit is intended for use with samples such as Plasma, Serum, and Tissue Homogenates.
+It has been empirically tested using the standard supplied with the kit (typically a recombinant protein).
+Detection: Colorimetric - 450nm (TMB) Measurement: Quantitative Detection Range: 40-1000 pg/ml Sensitivity: Typically less than 40 pg/ml Performance: Intra-Assay CV (<15%); Inter-Assay CV (<15%) Limitations: This kit is for Research Use Only and is not intended for diagnostic use.

-Measurement: Quantitative

-Detection Range: 10-160 μIU/ml

-Sensitivity: Typically less than 2 μIU/mI

-Performance: Intra-Assay CV (<15%); Inter-Assay CV (<15%)

-Limitations: This kit is for Research Use Only and is not intended for diagnostic use.
 This kit is not approved for use in humans or for clinical diagnosis.

-ASSAY PRINCIPLE
+Assay Principle

-This assay is based on the sandwich ELISA principle.
-Each well of the supplied microtiter plate has been pre-coated with a target specific capture antibody.
-Standards or samples are added to the wells and the target antigen binds to the capture antibody.
-Unbound Standard or sample is washed away.
-A Horseradish Peroxidase (HRP)-conjugated detection antibody is then added which binds to the captured antigen.
-Unbound detection antibody is washed away.
+This assay is based on the competition ELISA principle.
+Each well of the supplied microtiter plate has been pre-coated with an anti-lg-antibody.
+Standards or samples are added into the wells, as well as a fixed guantity of Horseradish Peroxidase (HRP)-conjugated target antigen and an antigen-specific capture antibody.
+The antigen-specific capture antibody binds to the anti-Ig-antibody coating the plate.
+The free antigen in the sample competes with the HRP-conjugated antigen for binding to the capture antibody.
+Unbound antigen is washed away.
 A TMB substrate is then added which reacts with the HRP enzyme resulting in color development.
 A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of 450 nm ± 2 nm.
 The OD of an unknown sample can then be compared to an OD standard curve generated using known antigen concentrations in order to determine its antigen concentration.
+In contrast to typical Sandwich ELISA assays, in competition assay the greater the amount of antigen in the sample, the lower the color development and optical density reading.